 Reykjavik is known for it’s nightlife and trendy bar scene.
 If you love a good party, pack accordingly.
 During the summer months, there are festivals and other fun events like the Secret Solstice, also known as The Midnight Sun Festival June 26-28, 2020.

 I didn’t count this as a day on our Iceland Ring Road itinerary because we just used it as time to arrive and get oriented for our trip.
-Our flight to Keflavík International Airport landed at 2pm.
+Our flight to Keflavik International Airport landed at 2pm.
 We rented a car and went to the grocery store by the airport.
 Then drove to our hotel for the night Icelandair Hotel Reykjavik Marina.
 The hotel was so artsy and fun with the most comfortable room and was walking distance to everything.
 While this town is somewhat expensive, you can also manage Reykjavik on a budget.

 Hallgrimskirkja & Downtown Reykjavik